Women's suffrage in film: Early silent films, 1898–1915

 Renewed campaigns for women's suffrage in France, the United Kingdom, and the United States coincided with the invention of the motion picture and the creation of the film industries in these same countries.
 Because of this, women's suffrage was a topic in some of the earliest narrative films.
 Film scholar Martin F. Norden views "suffrage films" as a distinct genre that had its "one and only heyday during the years prior to World War I".
 Like most films of the silent era, very few of these motion pictures survive, though descriptions from film magazines of the time help us understand their content and messages.

 Early comedies and melodramas lampooned or attacked women's suffrage.
 Comedies created laughable suffragist characters, while melodramas showed suffragists ruining their lives, families, and communities.
-These films "echoed the vehement cries of politicians, journalists, and preachers who feared that woman suffrage would spell the death of femininity and the family."
+These films "echoed the vehement cries of politicians, journalists, and preachers who feared that women's suffrage would spell the death of femininity and the family."

 Less than three years after the invention of narrative cinema, George Albert Smith satirized suffragists in his silent short film The Lady Barber (1898).
 In this comedy, a woman suffragist takes over a barbershop and begins cutting the hair of the "bewildered" male customers.
 Many such films explored what might happen if men and women switched gender roles, or if women took on the activities and responsibilities of men; examples include Alice Guy-Blaché's Les Résultats du féminisme (1906); She Would Be a Business Man (1910); and Georges Méliès's Fire!
 Fire!
 Fire!
 (1911).
 While Guy-Blaché's film used satire to demonstrate the sexism and abuse women face in a society ruled by men, films like Fire!
 Fire!
 Fire!, The Reformation of the Suffragettes (1911), and A Lively Affair (1912) showed women humiliated into abandoning the suffrage movement after trying to do the work of men.